-The difficult airway trolley should be seen and the equipment on it should be checked.
+The airway rescue trolley should be seen and the equipment on it should be checked.
+It should have a standard layout that is identical to trolleys in other parts of the trust/board.
 All members of staff should be able to confirm its location for adults and children.

-- 2.7.2 The following anaesthetic equipment is required for the safe delivery of anaesthesia, and should be immediately available at all sites where patients receive anaesthetic intervention: - oxygen supply including an emergency back-up supply - self-inflating bag - facemasks - suction equipment - airways (nasopharyngeal and oropharyngeal) - laryngoscopes, including at least one type of video laryngoscope - intubation aids (bougies, forceps, etc.) - supraglottic airways - appropriate range of tracheal tubes and connectors - heat and moisture exchange filters - trolley/bed/operating table that can be rapidly tilted head down - method of delivering anaesthesia using volatile anaesthetic agents or infusions (including target controlled infusion algorithms). - 2.7.6 The following equipment is required for the safe delivery of anaesthesia and should be available at all sites where patients are anaesthetised in sufficient quantities for the case mix and workload: - defibrillators and equipment for external cardiac pacing
+- 2.7.2 The following anaesthetic equipment is required for the safe delivery of anaesthesia, and should be immediately available at all sites where patients receive anaesthetic intervention: - oxygen supply including an emergency back-up supply - self-inflating bag - facemasks - suction equipment - airways (nasopharyngeal and oropharyngeal) - laryngfoscopes, including at least one type of video laryngoscope - intubation aids (bougies, forceps, etc.) - supraglottic airways - appropriate range of tracheal tubes and connectors - heat and moisture exchange filters - trolley/bed/operating table that can be rapidly tilted head down - method of delivering anaesthesia using volatile anaesthetic agents or infusions (including target controlled infusion algorithms). - 2.7.6 The following equipment is required for the safe delivery of anaesthesia and should be available at all sites where patients are anaesthetised in sufficient quantities for the case mix and workload: - defibrillators and equipment for external cardiac pacing

-- positioning equipment (stirrups for lithotomy, arm boards, head rest for prone positions, bariatric supports etc.) - ultrasound imaging equipment for vascular access and regional anaesthesia - equipment required for the administration of a volatile-free anaesthetic, including infusion pumps, volatile-free anaesthetic machine and/or activated charcoal filters - adequate numbers and types of infusion pumps and syringe drivers available for high risk medicines - at least one readily available portable storage unit with specialised equipment for the management of patients with a difficult airway in every theatre suite including video laryngoscopes and fibre-optic scopes - active patient warming devices - fluid warming devices, allowing the transfusion of body temperature blood products and intravenous fluids of body temperature - rapid infusion device for the management of major haemorrhage - regional anaesthesia equipment, including ultrasound and regional anaesthesia nerve stimulators. - 9.2.10 A difficult intubation trolley with a variety of laryngoscopes including video laryngoscopes, tracheal tubes (size 7 and smaller), second-generation supraglottic airway devices, equipment for emergency front of neck and other aids for difficult airway management should be available in theatre.
+- positioning equipment (stirrups for lithotomy, arm boards, head rest for prone positions, bariatric supports etc.) - ultrasound imaging equipment for vascular access and regional anaesthesia - equipment required for the administration of a volatile-free anaesthetic, including infusion pumps, volatile-free anaesthetic machine and/or activated charcoal filters - adequate numbers and types of infusion pumps and syringe drivers available for high risk medicines - at least one readily available portable storage unit with specialised equipment for the management of patients with a difficult airway in every theatre suite including video laryngoscopes and fibre-optic scopes - active patient warming devices - fluid warming devices, allowing the transfusion of body temperature blood products and intravenous fluids of body temperature - rapid infusion device for the management of major haemorrhage - regional anaesthesia equipment, including ultrasound and regional anaesthesia nerve stimulators - cuff pressure monitors - blood glucose measuring device. - 2.7.7 All equipment used for regional anaesthesia and analgesia should have NRfit connections. - 9.2.10 A difficult intubation trolley with a variety of laryngoscopes including video laryngoscopes, tracheal tubes (size 7 and smaller), second-generation supraglottic airway devices, equipment for emergency front of neck and other aids for difficult airway management should be available in theatre.
 The difficult intubation trolley should have a standard layout that is identical to trolleys in other parts of the hospital so that users will find the same equipment and layout in all sites.
 The Obstetric Anaesthetists Association/Difficult Airway Society difficult and failed tracheal intubation algorithms should be displayed. - 10.2.1 Equipment should be available and maintained that is appropriate for use in neonates, infants and children of all sizes and ages, including: - equipment for airway management and monitoring airway patency, including video laryngoscopy and capnography in an easily accessible location.
 A standardised paediatric difficult airway trolley should be located in areas of the hospital where paediatric airway management is required including the operating theatres, emergency department and critical care units - paediatric breathing systems - invasive haemodynamic monitoring - pulse oximetry sensors and blood pressure cuffs - vascular access equipment, including intraosseous needles - devices to allow rapid and accurate fluid and drug delivery - equipment for warming fluids - patient warming devices - equipment for measuring patient temperature - total intravenous anaesthesia (TIVA) pumps with paediatric algorithms - ultrasound devices with a dedicated paediatric probe (for central venous and nerve identification - equipment on the ward for recording weight and height.